-About The Prudential Onshore Portfolio Bond
+About the Prudential Onshore Portfolio Bond - OWC

-The Prudential Onshore Portfolio Bond is an investment bond which lets you invest in a wide range of investments with the potential for growth.
+The Prudential Onshore Portfolio Bond - OWC is an investment bond which lets you invest in a wide range of investments with the potential for growth.
 It allows you to take tax-efficient withdrawals, while providing an element of life cover.

-It is a single premium whole of life insurance product and is available through a number of investment wrap "Platforms".
+It is a single premium whole of life, insurance product and is provided by Prudential International Assurance plc, UK branch.